The situation in the Netherlands and the EU

 As per the latest update on exemptions from travel restrictions (6 May 2021), EU states should gradually lift the travel restrictions for the following third countries:

 The criteria to determine the third countries for which the current travel restriction should be lifted includes the epidemiological situation and containment measures, including physical distancing, as well as economic and social considerations.
 Learn more.

 On 3 May 2021, the Commission proposed Member States ease restrictions on non-essential travel into the EU, in view of the ongoing vaccinations campaigns and the developments in the epidemiological situation worldwide.
 The proposal includes allowing entry to all persons from countries with good epidemiological situations as well as all individuals that received the recommended dose of an EU-authorised vaccine.
 Please note that the Council is currently considering this proposal and the travel ban is still in place.

 Open subscription courses

-Our online platform is easily accessible, even with low Internet speed.
-The time investment for participants varies from two to eight hours a week.
 Are you interested in a customised course?
 We are happy to advise you.
-You can contact us at firstname.lastname@example.org.
+You can contact us at email@example.com.

 For more information about the virus in The Netherlands, please refer to the website of the Netherlands’ National Institute for Public Health and the Environment